-The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting mitigation plans to maintain this in the event of adverse estimates.
-It also requires Group management to exercise economic or financial events or changes judgement in applying the Group's accounting policies.
-Key Raven Housing Trust retains a G1V2 assessment from the iudgements and estimates are further detailed in notes 3 Regulator for Social Housing and 4.
+The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
+It also requires Group management to exercise judgement in applying the Group's accounting policies.
+Key judgements and estimates are further detailed in notes 3 and 4.